 Oliver; when people join we should send a welcome email:…then have people choose what lists they want to be on.
 Newsletter, Announcement List, Community List.
 Oliver will draft a message for Richard to send out to all members.
 Not all people in the club want to hear the emails from the Progressive Business Exchange (PBE).
 Oliver does not want to overwhelm people with too many emails.
 Must ask to be added to the PBE list.
 PBE events will no longer be on the calendar.

-Currently: All DDC members  get all DDC emails…must ASK to be a part of the PBE email list.
+Currently: All DDC members  get all DDC emails, including PBE announcements…the proposed change was to make the PBE email list opt-in.

-Motion Eileen: Leave people joining the DDC on both email lists (Newsletter and PBE) when they join, subsequently send message asking if they wish to be removed from PBE email list.
+Motion Eileen: Leave people joining the DDC on both email lists (Newsletter and PBE) when they join, give them the option to opt out. t.

 Second the motion: Bob Marr